How to Support Foster Children and Foster Care in Virginia Without Fostering

 Become a Mentor to a Foster Child

 Foster children have special problems, such as psychological problems, learning problems, and problems with friends.
 In this role, you can give a child the emotional encouragement and direction they need.
-Mentoring is a broad term and can range from academic support, which includes helping the child with homework, to life skills, which involves advising the child on various aspects of life.
+Mentoring is a broad term and can range from academic support, which includes helping the child with homework, to life skills, which involve advising the child on various aspects of life.

 Advocate for Foster Care Reform and Awareness